 SERVE: Digital humans are available 24/7 throughout the year, and they’re scalable to the Nth degree.
 This means consumers have a virtually limitless scope to engage with digital humans whenever they need.
 Take UBS as an example; the company has digitalized their Chief Economist, Daniel Kalt.
 The real Daniel only has so many hours in the day, but his digital double is always available to deliver key insights, answer questions and offer advice to UBS’ clients.
 Service with a smile, and a voice, and an incredible IQ – just like the real Daniel.

 PROTECT: Safeguarding mental and physical health is just one way that digital humans can offer protection.
 They are cost-effective, non-judgemental and able to form strong emotional connections with users.
 That makes digital humans an excellent first point of contact for any questions that patients may feel are too trivial or embarrassing to discuss with healthcare professionals.
-The end goal for many of our healthcare AI digital humans is to enable patients recovering from health issues to have natural conversations with a digital human about their diet, medication, rehabilitation and more.
+The end goal for many of our digital humans in the healthcare sector is to enable patients recovering from health issues to have natural conversations with a digital human about their diet, medication, rehabilitation and more.

 EMPOWER: Research shows people develop faster through active rather than passive learning.
 In other words, participation and engagement often trump textbooks and lectures.
 Digital humans can communicate through voice, tone, text and body language, opening up engaging user experiences that are fully immersive and empowering.
 VARK learning methodology shows us that there are four types of learning styles, and we’re proud to say digital humans can engage with people in all four ways, making them empowering tools for a vast majority of the population.